My Personal Story of How We Took Control of Our Family’s Health

 My oldest son has been taking supplements for his ADHD symptoms for almost a year now, and we have seen a big difference in his behavior.
 We refused to take the medicated route, so we have been working at this using an all-natural approach.
 It wasn’t overnight.
 It was a combination of many things – supplements, diet, and home-schooling.

 Little by little, I began to see a dramatic change in our overall health.
 We weren’t seeing the doctor anymore, and we weren’t catching the illnesses that were spreading around all the time.
-If we did happen to catch something, we would treat it at home with this olive leaf tea, a raw diet, and supplements.
+If we did happen to catch something, we would treat it at home with this olive leaf tea, a raw diet, essential oils, and supplements.
 We also began to eliminate gluten from our diet.

 We saw the most dramatic difference in our health when we decided to rid the pantry of gluten.
 We went completely gluten-free for a while, and now we do have it occasionally (organic, nonGMO).